 By Nancy, 80.
-Adelaide, SA I have always had a rather unhealthy dislike of dogs.
+Adelaide, SA Press the arrow above to listen to Nancy reading her piece "Smudge".
+I have always had a rather unhealthy dislike of dogs.
 I was a cat lover.
 Dogs I feared and loathed.
 I found them dirty, smelly, and prone to nip one's ankle.
-I never understood dog owners' obsessions with their animals.
-I viewed most dog people as not quite normal when… Continue reading Smudge
+I never understood dog owners' obsessions with… Continue reading Smudge

 By Mary, 71.
 Bunbury, WA Editor's note: Below are portions from a longer piece written by Mary, whose drawings and stories detail her family's life in Australia after they emigrated in 1950 to start anew in a free country with job prospects.
 In 1950, Irene (my mother) was pregnant with me (her second child), and… Continue reading Growing Up In Wittenoom